Cohort Starts Annually

 Learn how to lead healthcare organizations into the future through advanced business practices and administrative strategies.
 Understand the link between practice and legislation to become a nuanced advocate within the industry.

 Our curriculum is designed to prepare you for an exceptional career as a nurse with a Doctor of Nursing Practice.
 Offer the care your patients need while opening yourself up to new leadership and clinical opportunities.

 Leadership, Health Promotion, & Policy

-Take courses in organizational behavior, management, and leadership in healthcare.
+Take courses in organizational behavior management, health promotion, and leadership in healthcare.
 A focus on quality improvement, healthcare economics, and ethics will effectively equip you with the foresight and tools to pursue a meaningful future.

 Complete an evidence-based scholarly project.
 Become a content expert in an area of your choice.
 The scholarly project is the culminating learning experience in the DNP programーand gives you the opportunity to apply what you’ve learned to your personal work.

 Our rigorous DNP program develops healthcare professionals and leaders with advanced skills when it comes to evidence-based practice.
 You’ll learn to critically review literature, transform system processes at the point of care, and advance knowledge through publications and presentations.

 Semester Start: January 9th, 2023

 Priority Application Deadline: March 13th, 2023